Don’t miss a thing!!

 Attendees usually reside on/near the RIKEN campus, where they have ample opportunity to interact with invited lecturers, other attendees and RIKEN CBS researchers.
 Students unable to provide their own financial support will be considered for travel and accommodation bursaries provided by RIKEN CBS.

-Deadline to Apply: 2023 Dates TBD
+Deadline to Apply: Dates for summer 2024 TBD

 Apply